DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-The bill depends on what is causing the blockage and how much damage has been done by the time you arrive.
-Relieving the obstruction with a catheter and a hospital stay is one level of cost, but if bladder stones are to blame, surgery to remove them and a stay for recovery push the figure much higher.
-A blockage left too long can cause kidney damage that needs intensive fluids and monitoring.
-Timing and place matter as well, since out-of-hours emergency clinics charge premium rates, and corporate practices ran about 18.3% above independents in 2026.
+The bill depends first on what is actually causing the blockage and how much damage has been done by the time you arrive.
+Relieving the obstruction with a catheter and a short hospital stay is one level of cost.
+If bladder stones are to blame, though, surgery to remove them and a longer stay for recovery push the figure much higher, and a dog that re-blocks after catheterisation may need surgery anyway.
+A blockage left too long can cause kidney damage that needs intensive fluids and monitoring, which adds a separate layer of cost on top of unblocking the bladder itself.
+Timing and place matter too: out-of-hours emergency clinics charge premium rates for the same work a day practice would do more cheaply, and the practice's ownership plays a part as well.
+The Competition and Markets Authority found that corporate-owned practices charged 18.3% more on average than independents, and that vet prices overall rose 63% between 2016 and 2023, so the same blocked-bladder case can cost noticeably different amounts depending on which vet group happens to be nearest when your dog gets into trouble.

 How to pay less

-- Call your day practice first if it is open, as an out-of-hours vet charges premium fees.
+- Call your usual day practice first if it is open.
+An out-of-hours or emergency-only vet charges premium fees for the same procedure, so daytime treatment is worth pursuing if the timing allows it safely.

 Common questions